Birmingham Funeral Home Negligence Lawyers | Belt, Bruner & Barnett P.C.

 Funeral operators have been found liable for misplacement of corpses, using broken or defective caskets, using broken or defective vaults or crypts, and failing to ensure a proper burial.
 Others have failed to verify the identities of the deceased persons they received, presenting the wrong relative’s remains to each family.

-Cemetery negligence
+Cemetery negligence in Birmingham, AL

 It is the responsibility of the funeral home and cemetery to make sure that the dead are given a proper burial and this includes respecting the family’s wishes post burial.
 Some funeral operators and cemeteries have been found guilty of burying multiple bodies in the same plot, moving bodies without the permission of the deceased’s family’s permission or failing to provide upkeep.